 About the National Design & Craft Gallery:

-Established by the Design & Crafts Council of Ireland in December 2000, the National Design & Craft Gallery is Ireland’s leading centre for contemporary craft and design.
+Established by the Design & Crafts Council Ireland in December 2000, the National Design & Craft Gallery is Ireland’s leading centre for contemporary craft and design.
 It plays a critical role in building understanding of material culture and of design and craft as a vehicle for economic growth.
 It exhibits Irish and international designers, artists and makers who push boundaries in their engagement with the making process.
 It inspires appreciation, creativity and innovation through its exhibition and education programmes.

 The aims of the National Design & Craft Gallery: